Skift sprog:

 Political marketing

 What are the characteristics of modern political organizations?
 This talk takes a closer look at how the parties in particular today work to a greater extent like professional companies.
 The parties test the voter market, design political products and invite a long-term relationship with the voters.
-The newest toolbox from political marketing and how these options change the democratic debate are put into sharp focus.
-And what this means for the ‘back door’ of democracy.
+The newest toolbox from political marketing and how these options change the democratic debate are put into sharp focus as well as what this means for the ‘back door’ of democracy.

 Read more here